It is best known for being one of the earliest to flower, blooming in late winter, often right through a layer of snow.

 With these methods, you can take your gardening to a whole new level, and fill the beds with late-winter blooming hellebores that you propagate yourself!

-For more information on plant propagation, you may enjoy reading these guides next:
+For more information on growing hellebore flowers, you may enjoy reading these guides next: